This article is not about Unreal, unless you really want to manually deal with this below the RHI level (my recommendation: don’t).

 UpdateTransforms();

 Updating the TLAS is similar to building it, with two major differences.
-We’ll provide PERFORM_UPDATE as a build flag and source acceleration structure.
+We’ll provide PERFORM_UPDATE as a build flag and a source acceleration structure.
 This can be the same address for an in-place update.

 This helper will assume that the command list is already open.